sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Extract hour from time using datatype timestamp
 ------------------------------------------------

-It Extract hour from time using datatype timestamp using DateTimeFieldExtract Node.
+It Extracts hour from time using datatype timestamp using DateTimeFieldExtract Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^